HamazingCoding/AI-Against-Social-Engineering/README.md

+# AI against Social Engineering

+This project consists of different components that act as counters to different possible social engineering attacks designed to mitigate them

-# AI Voice Detection
+## AI Voice Detection

-This project presents an SVM model trained to distinguish between real human and AI-generated voices.
+This presents an SVM model trained to distinguish between real human and AI-generated voices.

-## About the Project

 The AI Voice Detection project uses Support Vector Machines (SVM) algo to classify audio samples as real human or AI-generated voices.
 The trained model file can detect any type of AI-generated audio, such as Google Assistant Voice, Alexa Voice, and any other AI-generated Text-to-Speech Voice.